Avro Anson, W1709, Collinstown Aerodrome

 I still don't recall who Bancutt could have been .We had no need of a fifth man at that time as there are only four seats in the Anson.
 The Navigator & WAG sat in the centre section with the Bomb Aimer using the Co-pilots seat.
 We only kept a rough chart and pin-pointed all turning points and time data so didn't require a desk.
 Being up front we could always see where we were and watch out for other aircraft.

 Donald recalls that Arthur Banks, the pilot on this flight, came from West Hartlepool in England.
-This he remembers as this was where his own mother came from.
+This he remembered becuase his own mother came from there.